 Cite as: Colchero, F., Jones, O.R and Rebke, M. (2012) BaSTA: an R package for Bayesian estimation of age-specific survival from incomplete mark-recapture/recovery data with covariates.
 Methods in Ecology and Evolution.
 3: 466-470.

-- BaSTA 1.9.2 has a bug that can produced misspecified times of death we strongly recomend users to install BaSTA 1.9.3 (not yet in CRAN, see instructions below)
+- BaSTA 1.9.2 has a bug that can produced misspecified times of death we strongly recomend users to install BaSTA 1.9.3 from CRAN

 - Check additional functions in the EXTRA CODE section.